Antoni Potocki (1780–1850)

 Count Antoni Norbert Potocki hr.
 Pilawa (1780–1850) was a Polish nobleman (szlachcic).

-Son of Józef Makary Potocki and Princess Ludwika Lubomirska, daughter of Prince Stanisław Lubomirski.
+He was the son of Józef Makary Potocki and Princess Ludwika Lubomirska, daughter of Prince Stanisław Lubomirski.

 Antoni was owner of Monastyryska (Monasterzyska) estates.
 He became senator-castellan and Brigadier General of the Polish Army.

 Marriage and issue

 Antoni married Countess Róża Potocka on August 30, 1799 in Tulczyn and had three children: